Recording Tail Biting

-- Records could be completed per building, or per unit.
+Records can be completed per building, or per unit.

-This sheet can be used as a weekly diary.
-A building plan needs to be added to this sheet (see figure 1 below).
+A building plan needs to be added to this weekly diary sheet (see figure 1 below).
 Producers can then identify and record the early warning signs of tail biting within the individual pens.
 The sheet will allow producers and vets to visually identify problem pens and common early warning signs.
-Available Here

 What to do with tail-biting records?

 Keeping records regularly can help to show whether or not there is a pattern to any tail biting occurrences.
-For example, comparing records with the matching time of year (eg totals per quarter or month) can help identify whether there are seasonal patterns.
-They can also be used to highlight the emergence of tail biting-behaviour at a specific age, timing after moving to different accommodation/groups - identifying issues in management to address.
+For example, comparing records with the matching time period in previous years can help identify whether there are seasonal patterns.
+They can also be used to highlight the emergence of tail biting behaviour at a specific age or timing, after moving to different accommodation/groups - identifying management issues to address.

 - The source of pigs → check with the producer/supplier whether other units have similar issues.

 If all units receiving pigs from this source have a tail biting issue, the producer should check for recent changes to address on the source unit:

 - The genetics of the pigs (often linked with source) → need the producer/supplier to establish whether other sources with these genetics are also having issues

 - Building environment → check on temperature, humidity, ventilation, feed supply, water supply, diet/nutrition, pen layout